-Figure 4 ranks post-compromise techniques associated with the most common ransomware strains encountered by victims in the professional services sector.
+Figure 4 ranks post-compromise techniques associated with the most common ransomware strains encountered by victims in the financial sector.
 The percentages correspond to the proportion of cases involving ransomware possessing each capability.
 Since these techniques ostensibly contribute to the success of top campaigns, they offer a forewarning of what a threat actor might attempt should an infection occur in your systems.

-Command and scripting interpreter techniques were quite popular among malicious users, showing up in 77.7% of cases, with process injection coming in at a close second at 71%.
+Command and scripting interpreter techniques were quite popular among malicious users, showing up in 76.2% of cases, with process injection coming in at a close second at 71.4%.

-The top mitigation techniques are all extremely close, with the top spot at 94.9% being shared by code signing and behavior prevention on the endpoint.
-Still in the 90s, the "bottom" three mitigations are user account management, privileged account management, and restricting file and directory permissions.
-Defensive strategies that include mitigations for the top post-compromise techniques can help professional services firms prevent data exfiltration and loss of availability in the event of an incident.
+The top mitigation techniques are all extremely close, each relevant to over 90% of ransomware cases in the financial sector.
+A common theme among them is trust, whether that be restricting permissions for files and directories, validating code, preventing malicious behavior on endpoints, or managing privileged and regular user accounts.
+These strategies that target the top post-compromise techniques can help financial services firms prevent data exfiltration and loss of availability in the event of an incident.